Skip to main content

 Kunwar Surjan Singh was telling Kunwar Partap and Kunwar Shakti about their smooth journey from Bundi and about a leopard he had killed recently when the ladies entered with food and bowed.
 The aroma of freshly made food hit their nostrils as Hansa Bai introduced herself to the king and served him first.
 His guard tested the food so that he could start his meal.
 Hansa Bai followed with the groom first and then the two Mewari Princes.

 “Keep space for the Kheer and Ghevar, Your Highnesses.”
 She smiled as Kunwar Partap’s attention was diverted from what Surjan Singh boasted of to the one who entered with the sweets.
-Her face was veiled, she uttered not even a word of pleasantry as she bowed to the king before serving.
+Her face was veiled; she uttered not even a word of pleasantry as she bowed to the king before serving.
 Kunwar Surjan Singh did not spare a glance or utter a word of thanks as he continued speaking, and Shakti continued listening, and she walked up to his plate.
 His eyes fell on the bangles in her hand as he smiled to himself, eyeing the outline of her face in the dupatta.
 She looked up from behind the veil at his smile as a rush of warmth filled her being, like she was feverish, and her heart raced.
 He noticed.
 She placed some Ghevar and Kheer on his plate, and a little more than she served the others, making him eye her mother as she smiled to herself, and she stood up to leave.
 He took a morsel of the Ghevar and smiled at its taste.

 “Mitra Surjan, I think you should stop for a while to enjoy the Ghevar.
 Whoever made this truly has magic in their hands.”
 The princes stopped talking at his words as they took morsels of the Ghevar.

 “Kunwar Partap is right.”
 His father said, “One should enjoy the meal and not speak so much.”
 Surjan Singh’s smile faded at his father’s words.
-Kunwar Shakti did not miss the look on his face as he concentrated back to his food.
+Kunwar Shakti did not miss the look on his face as he concentrated back on his food.

 Ajbante Kanwar walked back to the kitchen with a smile that refused to leave her lips.
 She eyed the bangles and wondered if she could ask for lessons the next dawn, or would that be too soon since she thought they would stop once the guests arrived.
 But she had overheard her father speak to the king that he did not wish the journey to Chittorgarh to be delayed and wanted to start in two days.
 It meant she had two days till he left again.
 Unsure of how to bring it up, Ajbante Kanwar entered the princes’ chamber with the excuse of lighting the evening lamps around the guest house.
 A maid followed her with a plate of lit lamps as she placed them around the corridor and let the soldiers light their torches before she let the attendant announce her arrival at his room last.
 There were only three lamps left, and she asked the maid to bring her some more as she eyed Kunwar Shakti’s empty side and watched Kunwar Partap walk back into the room from the balustrade upon hearing about her arrival.
 He watched the maid bow and leave with the reason to bring more lamps as she placed the last one down by the mirror.
 He eyed her reflection in the mirror, dancing in the light and shadow of the lamp she lit with a calmness on her face.
 He was about to decide what he could say when she looked up at him through the mirror and said, “I will be going to Menal at dawn.
 After all…” She eyed the attendants, “I had an unfortunate accident the previous day, and my puja remained incomplete.”
 He smiled at her words with a nod.